In search of the northern lights

 Why is Iceland so well suited to see the Northern lights?

-The best places to see auroras on earth are in the so-called aurora zones.
+The best places to see auroras on Earth are in the so-called aurora zones.
 These are two huge doughnut-shaped belts that circle the Arctic and the Antarctic.
-They form where charged particles flow toward the magnetic poles along the magnetic field lines.
+They form where charged particles flow along the magnetic field lines toward the magnetic poles.
 Earth's atmosphere keeps them from penetrating below roughly 100 km (60 miles).

 Luckily for us, Iceland is in the aurora zone.
-It is one of the best places in the world for seeing the beauty of the Northern Lights, which are visible almost every night.
+It is one of the best places in the world to see the beauty of the Northern Lights, which are visible almost every night.
 Almost.

 When and where to see the northern lights

 Perhaps surprisingly, the northern lights seem to love to appear close to the equinoxes.
-Observations indicate, on average, you are about twice as likely to see auroras around the equinoxes than around the solstices.
-So, on average, the months of March/April and September/October are often the best bet.
+Observations indicate that, on average, you are about twice as likely to see auroras around the equinoxes than around the solstices.
+So, on average, March/April and September/October are often the best bet.

 But don't worry if you visit sometime in the winter between October and March.
 Auroras are readily visible from Iceland from late August until late April.
 Obviously, one cannot see any auroras in May, June, and July due to the nearly 24-hour daylight.